Configuring a site-to-site VPN tunnel with Coro Network and Cisco Meraki

 Configure Coro with details of your site-to-site tunnel and firewall:

-1. Sign in to the Coro console .
+1. Sign in to the Coro console.

-2. From the sidebar, select Control Panel to access the Control Panel .
+2. From the sidebar, select Control Panel.

 Network

-4. Select Site-to-site tunnels :
+4. Select Site-to-site tunnels:

 Settings